The holiday season at Disney’s theme parks and resorts is filled with delights for food fans!

 Seasonal Southern Specialties

-New for 2016!
+New in 2016!
 Frozen S’Mores, Hoppin’ John (Black Eyed Peas, Ham Hocks, and Kale, served over Rice with Cornbread Crumbles), Blackened Catfish with White Cheddar Grits and Okra, Tomato and Onion Stew, and Chocolate Pecan Tart.

 Feast of Three Kings